Basel, die Martinskirche. Foto/Photo: TES

 The Clarakirche

-The Preacher’s Church (Predigerkirche), consecrated in 1269, has been thoroughly renovated with an eye for detail and the medieval original, including a reconstruction of the Dance of Death on the walls of the cemetery.
-This Dance of Death (Totentanz) was destroyed in 1805.
+The Preacher’s Church (Predigerkirche), consecrated in 1269, has undergone thorough renovation with an eye for detail, preserving the medieval original.
+This includes a reconstruction of the Dance of Death (Totentanz) on the cemetery’s walls, which was destroyed in 1805.

-The Barfüsserkerk is the historical museum of Basel.
-St. Clara is the monastery church of the Clarissa, the female Franciscans, and it is still functioning.
+The Barfüsserkerk is Basel’s historical museum.
+St. Clare is the monastery church of the Clarisses, the female Franciscans, and it is still in use.

-The monastic life of Basel depended on the presence of the bishop.
-He was the head of the diocese, the prince of the Holy Roman Empire and the most important secular lord of the town until the 15th century.
+The monastic life of Basel depended on the bishop’s presence.
+He was the head of the diocese, the prince of the Holy Roman Empire, and the most important secular lord of the town until the 15th century.

 (Source: F. Ackermann, Th.
 Wollmann, Klöster in Basel, Basel 2009).